-- 1. For commercial licenses: The term "resident" refers to a person who owns or rents real estate in the Town of Georgetown which is his or her permanent, fixed place of abode and principal place of residence.
+1. For commercial licenses: The term "resident" refers to a person who owns or rents real estate in the Town of Georgetown which is his or her permanent, fixed place of abode and principal place of residence.
 If a person claiming to be a resident neither owns nor rents real estate in the Town of Georgetown, he or she shall be required to produce such other evidence of residence as the Town Clerk may require.
 A person shall not qualify as a resident of Georgetown unless he or she has maintained a permanent, fixed place of abode and principal place of residence in Georgetown for three months prior to claiming residence.
-A person shall cease to be a resident of Georgetown on the date he or she acquires a permanent, fixed place of abode and principal place of residence in any other Town or moves from the Town of Georgetown. - 2.
-For recreational licenses, the term resident also includes, in addition to a person meeting the definition of "resident" under paragraph IV.A.1 above, any person owning real residential property in the Town of Georgetown which is his or her seasonal or secondary place of residence. - B Non-resident: The term "non-resident" shall apply to anyone not qualified as a resident under this Ordinance. - C Shellfish, Clams, and Intertidal shellfish resources: When used in the context of this Ordinance, the terms "shellfish," "elams," and "intertidal shellfish resources" mean soft-shell clams (Mya arenaria), hen/surf clams (Spisula solidissima), razor clams (Ensis directus), quahogs (Mercenaria mercenaria), American Oysters (Crassostrea virginica) and European Oysters (Ostrea edulis). - D Clam-Shellfish Flats: The term "clam-shellfish flats" means the area between high water and extreme low water. - E Lot: The word "lot" as used in this Ordinance means the total number of soft shell clams shellfish in any bulk pile.
-Where soft shell clams shellfish are in a container, the contents of each container constitutes a separate lot. - F Possess: For the purpose of this Ordinance, "possess" means dig, take, harvest, ship, transport, hold, buy and sell, retail and wholesale, soft shell clamshellfish shellstock. - G Student: For the purpose of this Ordinance, "student" shall apply to any person actively enrolled in or entering grades 5 through 12 as of the date of application.
+A person shall cease to be a resident of Georgetown on the date he or she acquires a permanent, fixed place of abode and principal place of residence in any other Town or moves from the Town of Georgetown.

+2. For recreational licenses, the term resident also includes, in addition to a person meeting the definition of "resident" under paragraph IV.A.1 above, any person owning real residential property in the Town of Georgetown which is his or her seasonal or secondary place of residence.

+- B Non-resident: The term "non-resident" shall apply to anyone not qualified as a resident under this Ordinance. - C Shellfish and Intertidal shellfish resources: When used in the context of this Ordinance, the terms "shellfish" and "intertidal shellfish resources" mean soft-shell clams (Mya arenaria), hen/surf clams (Spisula solidissima), razor clams (Ensis directus), quahogs (Mercenaria mercenaria), American Oysters (Crassostrea virginica) and European Oysters (Ostrea edulis). - D Shellfish Flats: The term "shellfish flats" means the area between high water and extreme low water. - E Lot: The word "lot" as used in this Ordinance means the total number of shellfish in any bulk pile.
+Where shellfish are in a container, the contents of each container constitutes a separate lot.